Fellowship dates

 Reporting themes we support

-We embrace a broad view of health that focuses on how conditions for good health are shaped by what happen outside of doctors' offices and hospitals.
+We embrace a broad view of community health that focuses on how well-being is shaped by what happens outside of doctors' offices and hospitals.
 Health is shaped by our environment — our schools, our neighborhoods and our communities.
 We strive to admit Fellows whose work reflects that.

 Here are a few broad reporting themes we support in Fellowship proposals:

-• Systemic barriers to health tied to race, poverty, and economic opportunity
+- Systemic barriers tied to poverty, race and economic opportunity

 Sign-up for our newsletter as well for updates and deadlines for future opportunities to apply.